arfc/saltproc/doc/index.rst

 =========

 **SaltProc** is a python package for liquid-fueled nuclear reactor depletion calculations.
-It couples directly with the Serpent 2 Monte Carlo depletion software to enable online reprocessing system modeling in depletion calculation.
+It couples directly with the Serpent2 or OpenMC Monte Carlo depletion software to enable online reprocessing system modeling in depletion calculations.

 **SaltProc** welcomes your contributions.
 It already relies on many libraries in the Scientific Python ecosystem including `pyne`_, `numpy`_, `matplotlib`_,